centrahq/api-documentation/pages/04.guides/07.erp-gql-integration/docs.md

 Once the shipment is Good-to-go and paid for, you can ship it out.
 This is done by completing the shipment, at which stage you can add the shipment info (like carrier, service and tracking number), set the shipped date and choose whether or not to send out the shipping confirmation email to your shopper.
 In GraphQL `shipped` parameter is not a boolean, but rather a timestamp of when this shipment was completed.
 Good news - this timestamp supports the same options as PHP date, so setting it can be as easy as sending `shippedAt: now`.
 Centra will save the right timestamp on the shipment for you.

 Examples of the date could be "yesterday", "21/10/2023", "-1 hour".
 It cannot be in the future.
-You can find more information about the PHP date here https://www.google.com/url?q=https://www.php.net/manual/en/datetime.formats.relative.php&sa=D&source=docs&ust=1690884374796624&usg=AOvVaw0ybeIjr3-b_BsSjNMVRzEp
+You can find more information about the [PHP date here](https://www.php.net/manual/en/datetime.formats.relative.php).

 #### Request